MrOtherGuy/fx-autoconfig/readme.md

 Just put any such files into the `JS` directory.
 The `JS` directory should be in the same directory where userChrome.css would be.
 If you wish to change the directory name then you need to modify the `chrome.manifest` file inside `utils` directory.
 For example change `../JS/` to `../scripts/` to make Firefox load scripts from "scripts" folder.

 At runtime, individual scripts can be toggled on/off from menubar -> tools -> userScripts.
-Note that toggling requires Firefox to be restarted, for which a "restart now" -button is provided.
-The button clears startup-cache so you don't need to worry about that.
+Note that toggling requires Firefox to be restarted, for which a "Restart and clear startup cache" -button is provided in the menu.

 For window scoped scripts (classic `.uc.js` and `.uc.mjs`) it the toggling should take effect when a new window is opened.
 Any effects in the old window will persist though.

 A global preference to toggle all scripts is `userChromeJS.enabled`.
 This will disable all scripts but leaves the restart-button in the custom menu available.

+### Script loading

+Window scoped scripts and styles are executed (or imported when using .uc.mjs files) at `DOMContentLoaded` event of the top-level window.
+Subsequent DOMContentLoaded events in the same window - such as those coming from sub-documents, for example documents in the content area of the main-window, do not trigger script execution.

+This behavior can be changed by creating a new boolean pref `userChromeJS.persistent_domcontent_callback` with value `true`.
+Note that this is a "global" toggle and cannot be scoped to just specific scripts or styles.

+When the pref is set `true`, then scripts and styles will also get injected into sub-documents if their `@include` target matches the document url.

+Scripts and styles will still only be injected into parent-process documents, which includes things like `about:preferences`, `about:support` and `about:addons` - but does not include `about:newtab` and few other about: pages, which are run in a separate, less privileged process.

 ## Styles

 From version `0.8.5` onwards the loader also supports injection of styles.
 The default directory where loader looks for them is `chrome/CSS/` which again can be re-mapped by modifying `chrome/utils/chrome.manifest`

 File name of styles must end with `.uc.css` which the loader will pick up automatically - just like scripts.
-By default, scripts are injected in *author* mode only into browser.xhtml - you can register other targets using the header @include directives just like scripts.
+By default, scripts are injected in *author* mode and only into browser.xhtml - you can register other targets using the header @include directives just like scripts.

 Alternatively you can use `@stylemode      agent_sheet` directive in header to make loader register it as agent style.
 User styles are not supported currently - just use userChrome.css for that.